 All applications and official transcripts must be on file in the Office of Admissions by the application/document deadline date for the quarter in which the applicant plans to enroll.
-If the applicant's file is completed after the application deadline the applicant may be admitted under the special student admission status (see below).

 Chattahoochee Technical College will not accept faxes or photocopies as official documents.
-Documents must also be received in a sealed issuing institution envelope.
+Documents must be received in a sealed issuing institution envelope.
 If an envelope has been opened prior to receipt by the Office of Admissions, the documents are not considered official and will not be accepted.